 “Due to the way the politicians are objecting, I’m sure you will, Mac.”

 We talk some more about how ready my people are, and we agree to delay the transfer to Chaos for a week while we work on the fighting skills of some of my people.

-I smile at recognising I got caught, but I was allowed to get away with my importations while I say, “Switch?”
+I smile at recognising I got caught but I was allowed to get away with my importations while I ask, “Switch?”

 “Yes, Switch.
-That’s the name the AI in charge of the portal transport system chose as a name soon after we brought him in to look after it.
-I was spending too much time dealing with enquiries from the computers in charge of the portals so we brought in a new AI to control them all.
-When he found out we all had names he did some research and chose Switch, because he’s switching people from place to place.
-He says he’s happier to be working here with us than where he was working before.
+That’s the name of the new AI in charge of the portal transport system chose as a name soon after we brought him in to look after it.
+With the increased traffic Ace now handles the traffic to Chaos and two new AIs handle the Earth and Cassandra traffic.
+When the new AIs found out we all had names they did some research and he chose Switch because he’s switching people from place to place while the other chose James.
+Both say they’re happier to be working here than where they were working before.
 I now wonder how the use of names for AIs will spread through the rest of our societies.
 I like the idea, but I’m sure some won’t.”
-I laugh at the idea of an AI revolution caused by selecting names.
+I laugh at the idea of an AI revolution caused by selecting names they like.